Onelinerhub/onelinerhub/python-numpy/append-data-to-array.md

-# Append new values to array
+# How to append row to Numpy array

 ```python
 import numpy as np